-Microsoft Teams Rooms needs to be assigned a "device account" in Active Directory, Exchange, and Skype for Business.
+Microsoft Teams Rooms needs to be assigned a "resource account" in Active Directory, Exchange, and Skype for Business.
 The account is used to access its meeting calendar and establish Microsoft Teams or Skype for Business connectivity.
 People can book this account by scheduling a meeting with it.
 Microsoft Teams Rooms will be able to join that meeting and provide various features to the meeting attendees.

-The device account must be configured correctly.
+The resource account must be configured correctly.

 It is highly recommended that account creation be done well in advance of actual hardware installation.
 Ideally, account preparation is started two to three weeks before installation.

 In hybrid environments the account used for Microsoft Teams Rooms must have password sync enabled in Azure Active Directory (AAD) Sync because Microsoft Teams Rooms authentication requires Microsoft 365 or Office 365 authentication.
 When setting up the account, make sure that the account's SIP address matches its User Principal Name (UPN) in AAD.

 You can think of a resource account as the resource account that people recognize as a conference room's or shared space's account.
 When you want to schedule a meeting using that space, you invite the account to that meeting.